reactjs/react.dev/src/content/reference/react-dom/components/form.md

 ### Handle form submission with a Server Action {/*handle-form-submission-with-a-server-action*/}

 Render a `<form>` with an input and submit button.
-Pass a server action (a function marked with [`'use server'`](/reference/react/use-server)) to the `action` prop of form to run the function when the form is submitted.
+Pass a Server Action (a function marked with [`'use server'`](/reference/react/use-server)) to the `action` prop of form to run the function when the form is submitted.

-Passing a server action to `<form action>` allow users to submit forms without JavaScript enabled or before the code has loaded.
+Passing a Server Action to `<form action>` allow users to submit forms without JavaScript enabled or before the code has loaded.
 This is beneficial to users who have a slow connection, device, or have JavaScript disabled and is similar to the way forms work when a URL is passed to the `action` prop.

 You can use hidden form fields to provide data to the `<form>`'s action.
-The server action will be called with the hidden form field data as an instance of [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData).
+The Server Action will be called with the hidden form field data as an instance of [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData).

 ```jsx
 import { updateCart } from './lib.js';